sujalshukla9/SonicMusic/README.md

 ---

-## 🤝 Contributing

-Contributions are always welcome!
-Feel free to open an Issue if you encounter a bug, or submit a Pull Request if you'd like to propose a new feature or improvement.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📜 License

-This project is open-sourced under the **GNU General Public License v3.0**.
-See the [LICENSE](LICENSE) file for more information.

 > **Disclaimer:** This app uses data and streams provided by third parties (YouTube).
 It is intended for educational purposes and personal use.